guerzh/tf_weights/README.md

-Note: THIS IMPLEMENTATION DOES NOT GIVE THE EXPECTED PERFORMANCE FOR ALEXNET ON IMAGENET.
-I hope to fix this at some point, but for now it's only useful for pedagogical purposes.
+Note: Note: *not tested on the full test set*; it's only useful for pedagogical purposes.
+Proceed with caution.

 Homepage:
 http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/